 Bamboo is safe for dogs

 There are more than 1,400 species of bamboo, ranging from small to large in size.
 Most bamboos prefer tropical climates, but some hardy versions can survive temperatures below zero degrees Fahrenheit.

-Low-growing bamboo makes a nice ground cover and is great for controlling soil erosion; tall bamboo can act as a windbreak or a natural privacy screen.
+Low-growing bamboo makes a nice ground cover and is great for controlling soil erosion.
+Tall bamboo can act as a windbreaker or a natural privacy screen.
 If you've chosen this rapid grower for your landscape, you can rest easy because the ASPCA lists bamboo as a plant that's non-toxic to dogs and cats.
-Dexter may enjoy gnawing on a stray shoot.
+Your dog may enjoy gnawing on a stray shoot.

-It's a semi-evergreen plant, changing colors with the season: moving from a spring pink, to light green in the summer, to a bronze-purple shade in the fall to bright crimson in the winter.
+It's a semi-evergreen plant, changing colors with the seasons.
+It changes from a spring pink to light green in the summer to a bronze-purple shade in the fall to bright crimson in the winter.
 During its pink phase, it also sports pretty white blossoms, followed by red berries.
-Though it's a beautiful choice for your landscape, it's one to beware of; the ASPCA lists it as toxic to dogs and cats.
+Though it's a beautiful choice for your landscape, it's a plant to beware of; the ASPCA lists it as toxic to dogs and cats.

 Gastrointestinal upset may occur if your dog ingests heavenly bamboo

 If your dog eats a small amount of heavenly bamboo, they may experience minor gastrointestinal upset.
 More serious problems may occur if your dog eats a large amount of this plant.
 Your dog may experience more severe gastrointestinal distress and vomiting if they eat a large amount of heavenly bamboo.
 If your dog eats enough of the plant, they may even develop an obstruction because their body cannot digest it.